pilgrimtabby/pilgrim-autosplitter/README.md

 * `python pilgrim_autosplitter.py`

-If you're NOT comfortable using Python:
+If this is your first time using Python:

 * You need Python 3.10 or newer.
 [Install it here](https://www.python.org/downloads/).